KellzCodes/Java-Practice/Foundations/4. Conditionals and Control Flow/README.md

 // false
 ```

+Example code can be found in the [Conditional OR](https://github.com/keldavis/Java-Practice/tree/master/Foundations/4.%20Conditionals%20and%20Control%20Flow/Conditional%20OR) folder.

 ### Logical NOT

 The *unary* operator NOT, ```!```, works on a **single** value.
 This operator evaluates to the opposite boolean to which it’s applied: